Margate, Tasmania

 Margate features a mix of suburban and semi-rural landscapes, with access to the sheltered waters of North-West Bay.
-Its position along the Channel Highway makes it a regular stopping point for travellers heading south to destinations such as Snug, Kettering, and the Bruny Island ferry terminal.
-The town is home to visitor attractions including Dru Point Bicentennial Park and the Channel Heritage Centre, which documents the cultural and maritime history of the D'Entrecasteaux Channel region.
-A visible reminder of its industrious heritage is the Margate Train, a roadside attraction featuring a preserved locomotive and carriages repurposed as small businesses beside a former Henry Jones IXL apple packing shed.
+Its position along the Channel Highway makes it a regular stopping point for travellers.
+The town is home to visitor attractions including Dru Point Bicentennial Park and the Margate Train, a roadside attraction featuring a preserved locomotive and carriages repurposed as small businesses beside a former Henry Jones IXL apple packing shed.

+The Channel Museum in Margate features 24 distinct displays containing over 8,000 items, alongside the Norton Camera Collection, a research library, and a cafe.

 History

 Palawa history

 The Margate area lies within the traditional lands of the Nuenonne of Bruny Island, who maintained strong kinship and language ties with the neighbouring Muwinina (Hobart area) and Mellukerdee (Huon Valley) bands.
 These South-East groups shared seasonal access to the D'Entrecasteaux Channel region, gathering for resources, trade, and ceremony under customary protocols of reciprocal custodianship.